Serene-Arc/bulk-downloader-for-reddit/README.md

 The following options apply only to the `download` command.
 This command downloads the files and resources linked to in the submission, or a text submission itself, to the disk in the specified directory.

-- `--skip-id`
-  - This will skip the download of any submission with the ID provided
-  - Can be specified multiple times
-- `--skip-id-file`
-  - This will skip the download of any submission with any of the IDs in the files provided
-  - Can be specified multiple times
-  - Format is one ID per line
 - `--make-hard-links`
   - This flag will create hard links to an existing file when a duplicate is downloaded
   - This will make the file appear in multiple directories while only taking the space of a single instance